The RSV Medal for Excellence in Scientific Research

-The medallist will be expected to present a lecture to the Society Members and guests on the evening of Thursday, 14th December 2017 at which the Medal will be presented and subsequently to submit a 5―8 A4-page review of their field for publication.
+The medallist will be required to present a lecture to the Society Members and guests on the evening of Thursday, 14th December 2017 at which the Medal will be presented and subsequently to submit a 5―8 A4-page review of their field of research for publication.

 Enquiries: CEO, The Royal Society of Victoria, 8 La Trobe Street, Melbourne 3000 Telephone: (03) 9663 5259

 Genetics, Immunology, Human Physiology, Human Anatomy, Pathology, Neurology, Epidemiology, Endocrinology, Radiology, Microbiology, Medical Parasitology, Nuclear Medicine, and related human sciences